Ma Qun

-Ma Qun (马群 (Mǎ Qún), born November 9, 1991) is a Chinese chess player.
+Ma Qun (马群 (Mǎ Qún), born November 9, 1991) is a Chinese chess grandmaster.
 He was awarded the title Grandmaster (GM) by FIDE in 2013.
 Ma played for the gold medal-winning Chinese team in the Asian Nations Cup 2014 in Tabriz, Iran and also earned the individual gold medal on board 4 thanks to a score of 7/7 points, namely winning all seven games he played.

 Ma Qun tied for first place at the 89th Hastings International Chess Congress in January 2014 with Mikheil Mchedlishvili (the eventual winner on tiebreak score), Igor Khenkin, Mark Hebden, Jahongir Vakhidov, Justin Sarkar, and Jovica Radovanovic, placing third on countback.

 In 2015 he won the silver medal at the 1st Asian University Chess Championship in Beijing.